Tenza/configurations/ArchLinux Installation/README.md

 Preferences > Reproduction > Disable animations, Fade-in, Fade-out
 Preferences > Notifications > Personalized, 3 seconds, bottom right corner.

+##### Diagrams

+There are programs like DIA or Violet for UML diagrams.
+But I prefer to use the https://www.draw.io/ website.
+To me, has better usability, there is no need for account and supports offline mode.

 ##### Lancelot

 > sudo pacman -S kdeplasma-addons-applets-lancelot